ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/05_cluster-computing.md

 Use the `srun` command to request an interactive job on a partition.
-This command has a large number of parameters, so we encourage you to consult its `man` page; but the purposes of introducing it, the most important parameters include one that specifies which partition you want to work on and how much time you'd like for doing your work.
+This command has a large number of parameters, so we encourage you to consult its `man` page; but the purposes of introducing it, the most important parameters include one that specifies which partition you want to work on and one for how much time you'd like to do your work.

 The command below uses `srun` to request 60 minutes for a node on the `med` partition.